The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Then use make_pmf to make the PMF of the distribution of lifetimes and plot it.
 Finally, use compute_pmf_remaining to compute the average remaining lifetime at each age from 0 to 99.
 Plot the result.

-If you are interested in this topic, you might like Chapter 5 of my book, Probably Overthinking It, which is about this and other counterintuitive results from many areas of statistics.
+If you are interested in this topic, you might like Chapter 5 of my book, Probably Overthinking It, which includes similarly counterintuitive results from many areas of statistics.

 Available from https://probablyoverthinking.it.